jharini/booknotes/system-design/system-design-interview/chapter26/README.md

 Another non-functional requirement to consider is supporting 2500 updates per second.
 This is well within a single Redis server's capabilities.

 Additional caveats:
- * We can spin up a Redis replica to avoid losing data when a redis server crashes
+ * We can spin up a Redis read replica to avoid losing data when a redis server crashes
  * We can still leverage Redis persistence to not lose data in the event of a crash
- * We'll need two supporting tables in MySQL to fetch user details such as username, display name, etc as well as store when eg a user won a game
+ * We'll need two supporting tables in MySQL to fetch user details such as username, display name, etc as well as store when eg a user won a game.
+This table can also be used for other queries like game history,etc.
  * The second table in MySQL can be used to reconstruct leaderboard when there is an infrastructure failure
  * As a small performance optimization, we could cache the user details of top 10 players as they'd be frequently accessed